urmaliyadivyanshu31/Mystic_Final/README.md

-# MYSTIC
+# MIST

 ### Bet on your gaming skills to earn

 ## Overview

-Welcome to Mystic, a groundbreaking gaming platform designed to reimagine the gaming experience by merging skill-based gaming and earning opportunities.
+Welcome to MIST, a groundbreaking gaming platform designed to reimagine the gaming experience by merging skill-based gaming and earning opportunities.
 Our mission is to empower gamers by creating a dynamic ecosystem where their expertise directly translates into rewarding experiences.

 ## Itegration with Monaverse